 "Very good, I can't wait to get started!
 I will use the skills throughout the rest of my role at work."
 Jane Thrale, John Lewisread more testimonials

 About the venue

-Train to be a mediator with the Interpersonal Mediation Practitioner’s Certificate (IMPC) at our Nottingham venue!
+Train to be a mediator with the Interpersonal Mediation Practitioner’s Certificate (IMPC), the market-leading 40-hour professional mediation training course, at our London venue!